Washington State Legislature: Television coverage

 Debates within both the House and Senate, as well as committee meetings and other special events within or relating to the legislature are broadcast throughout Washington on TVW, the state public affairs network.
 Debates can also be found on the web at TVW.org.

 Vacancies

-Unlike some state legislatures, the Washington State Legislature does not hold special elections midyear if a seat becomes vacant between regular elections.
-Instead, the county council or board of county commissioners for the county or counties where the vacant district is located are given the responsibility of choosing the successor.
-The state central committee of the political party that last held the seat must submit a list of up to three candidates to the board, who must make the final selection within 60 days of the vacancy.
+Unlike some state legislatures, the Washington State Legislature does not hold a special election between general elections if a seat becomes vacant in the middle of a term.
+Instead, the county central committee of the political party that last held the seat in the county that contains the district nominates three candidates and the board of county commissioners chooses among them.
 A special election is then held alongside November general elections.
+Where a district spans counties, the state central committee of the party selects the candidates and the boards of county commissioners of all the counties jointly choose one.

 Compensation

-As of July 2022, legislators receive an annual salary of $57,876.
-The Speaker of the House and Senate majority leader receive salaries of $66,016, while the House and Senate minority leaders receive salaries of $61,946.
-Per diem is set at 89% of the federal per diem rate and is $185 as of 2022.
+As of July 2025, legislators receive an annual salary of $67,688.
+The Speaker of the House and Senate majority leader receive salaries of $75,688; the House and Senate minority leaders receive salaries of $71,688.